TKA-Developments/Backend-Challenge/README.md

 - Clone the challenge repository
 - Create a dedicated branch
 - install the dependencies by running `npm install`
-- Start the dev server by running `npm start` or `nodemon --exec node server.js` to automatically restart the server on save.
+- Start the dev server by running `npm start`.
 - Write your code
 - Commit your changes
 - Fork the challenge repository